 WG15 requests IALA ENAV WG3 advice on following proposed requirement for modulation accuracy of ASM transmissions (pi/4 QPSK):

-the RMS vector error in any burst shall be less than 0,1 for any symbol;
+the RMS error vector in any burst shall be less than 0,1 for any symbol;

-the peak vector error magnitude shall be less than 0,3 for any symbol.
+the peak error vector magnitude shall be less than 0,3 for any symbol.

 (we WG15 would prefer to include reference to the Error Vector Magnitude test method)

 WG15 also acknowledges the need for similar limits for higher order modulations.

+IALA: agreed in principle, modulation accuracy specification is needed,

+for reference refer to TETRA specification for pi/4 QPSK and 16-QAM.
+(Proposal WG15 Derek)

 Topic 7: no modulation during ramp-up